buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_LightFixtureTypeSecurityLighting.md

 # Pset_LightFixtureTypeSecurityLighting

-Properties that characterize security lighting.
+Properties that characterize security lighting.<!-- end of definition -->